School holiday boredom buster ideas.

 Why is it that kids find annoying each other the most entertaining thing to do?

-Of all the things, you chose to continuously flick your sister in the ear for fun?!
+Of all the things you could do, you chose to continuously flick your sister in the ear for fun?!

 It’s not long before everyone is going a little bit crazy and it’s time for Plan B.